myrainbowandsky/myrainbowandsky.github.io/index.md

 # Education:
 * Oct.
 2019 - Sept.
-2022     Doctor in Informatics, Department of Complex Systems Sciences, Graduate School of Informatics, Nagoya University, Japan .
+2022     Doctor in Informatics, Graduate School of Informatics, Nagoya University, Japan.
 * Sept.
 2009 - Aug.
-2010     Master of Science in Industrial Economics (Entrepreneurship and Innovation Management), School of Industrial Engineering Management, Royal Institute of Technology, Sweden.
+2010     Master of Science in Industrial Economics, School of Industrial Engineering Management, Royal Institute of Technology, Sweden.
 * Sept.
 2007 - Sept 2008     Master of Research in Regenerative Medicine, Department of Biology & Biochemistry, University of Bath, UK.

 # Publications